-The FWO has made data management a key element of its policy for all support channels provided by the FWO.
-The FWO expects researchers to pay due attention to this dimension before, during and for at least five years after their research.
+Quality data management is a key element of the FWO policies.
+For all funding programs in which financial resources are deployed to conduct scientific research, FWO expects researchers to pay adequate attention to data management before, during and at least five years after the research.

-This page provides you with background information on data management and explains the procedure to be followed when applying for research funding and later when you receive such funding.
+This page provides background information on data management and the procedure to follow when preparing an application for new research funding and when the funding has been obtained.

 Data management and those responsible for it